BayesWatch/deficient-efficient/WRN_varying_convs.md

 Note that doing knowledge distillation "with itself" was put in for curiosity.

 Observations:
 - A model gets better if it is taught by literally the same architecture.
-This is effectively an ensemble.
+This is effectively an ensemble. *EDIT: probably not an ensemble*
 - Attention transfer lets us get almost identical results using 2x2 kernels, so a drop in parameters of over a half for nothing!
 - It is pretty good for depthwise convolutions as well.